 People receive an average of 55 incoming calls per user per month.
 Many of those calls are from known contacts and the recipient often answers these known calls.
-However, 11 of these calls are unidentified-including calls from legitimate businesses-and a staggering 94% of these unknown calls go unanswered.
+However,11 of these calls are unidentified-including calls from legitimate businesses- and a staggering 87% of US citizens refuse to answer these calls, leaving them unanswered.